Matt Vierling Player Props: Tigers vs. Athletics

 Matt Vierling At The Plate

-- Vierling has eight doubles, two triples, seven home runs and 18 walks while batting .275.
+- Vierling is batting .279 with eight doubles, two triples, seven home runs and 19 walks.

-- Vierling will look to extend his four-game hitting streak.
-He's batting .286 over the course of his last outings.
+- Vierling will look to extend his five-game hitting streak.
+He's batting .381 in his last outings.

-- In 9.7% of his games this season, he has homered, and 2.9% of his trips to the plate.
+- He has homered in six games this year (9.5%), homering in 2.9% of his trips to the plate.

-- Vierling has an RBI in 13 of 62 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Vierling has picked up an RBI in 13 games this season (20.6%), with more than one RBI in five of those contests (7.9%).

-- He has scored a run in 20 games this season, with multiple runs five times.
+- In 31.7% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.